scarrozzo/patient-reservation/README.md

 - Error handling: all exceptions are handled by the Spring controller advice component, which is responsible for returning code and a message to the client.
 The code can be used by clients to map messages exploit i18n
 - Unit tests

-### frontend project
+### Frontend Project
-The UI unlike the backend does not cover all the functional requirements at the moment.
+The UI unlike the backend does not cover all the functional requirements at the moment.<br />
 Features implemented in this project:
 - Login page/component: invokes the login endpoint and if successful redirects to the visit calendar page
 - Visit calendar/component: invokes the visit search API and populates the calendar with visits associated with the logged-in user (doctor)